ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ## 3.10. quantity.DV_INTERVAL<DV_DATE>

-TBD: this will use the test cases and data sets defined for the DV_DATE tests.

 ### 3.10.1.
 Test case DV_INTERVAL<DV_DATE> open constraint

 On this case, the own rules/invariants of the DV_INTERVAL apply to the validation.